Soon we’ll have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.

 Sow seeds under cover.
 In the greenhouse hardy annuals, salad, herbs and early vegetables can be started off in plastic modules.
 Save some seed to sow direct next month.

 Feed your garden wildlife.
 The cold weather means that their natural food is in short supply so please carry on feeding your garden birds.
 They love seeds, peanuts, fat and kitchen scraps such as bread and cheese.
-If it’s frosty they will need fresh clean water too.
+If it’s frosty they will need fresh clean water every day too.

 Put up garden bird boxes.
 Remove last years nesting material from the boxes and sterilise each box by pouring boiling water inside.
 Allow to dry in a warm place then rehang them.